 Of those formats, sports betting is the most recent to make its way to The Land of Lincoln.
 BetRivers launched the first online sportsbook in Illinois in June 2020.
 DraftKings followed in August.
 FanDuel, William Hill, and PointsBet have also launched online sportsbooks in Illinois.

 Online casinos and poker rooms remain prohibited in Illinois.

 Yes.
 The state authorized online sports betting in 2019, and the licensing process began later that year.

-Other major operators such as FanDuel, DraftKings, William Hill, and more are expected to launch in Illinois soon.
+Major operators such as Barstool, FOX Bet, and others are expected to launch in Illinois soon.
 Illinois bettors can choose a variety of sports to bet on in the state and will have access to a variety of sports betting bonuses.